caolan/async/README.md

         });
     } else {
         doSomeIO(item, callback);
         //...
+    }
+});
 ```

-Async guards against synchronous functions in some, but not all, cases.
+Async does not guard against synchronous iteratees for performance reasons.
 If you are still running into stack overflows, you can defer as suggested above, or wrap functions with [`async.ensureAsync`](#ensureAsync)  Functions that are asynchronous by their nature do not have this problem and don't need the extra callback deferral.

 If JavaScript's event loop is still a bit nebulous, check out [this article](http://blog.carbonfive.com/2013/10/27/the-javascript-event-loop-explained/) or [this talk](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html) for more detailed information about how it works.